-No receipts are required for meals at or below normal rates but will be required for any cost above normal rate.
-Meal reimbursements will only be made for day travel 50 miles or more from the City of Walker and accordingly to the following qualifications:

-- 1. Breakfast will be reimbursed at \$12.00 per day when travel begins at/or before 6:00 a.m. on the first day of travel or extends beyond 9:00 a.m. on the last day of travel and for all intervening days. - 2.
-Lunch will be reimbursed at a rate of \$16.00 per day when travel begins at/or before 10:00 a.m. on the first day of travel or extends beyond 2:00 p.m. on the last day of travel and for any intervening days. - 3.
-Dinner will be reimbursed at a rate of \$29.00 per day when travel begins at/or before 4:00 p.m. on the first day of travel or extends beyond 8:00 p.m. on the last day of travel, and for any intervening days.

-Expenses incidental to travel shall be reimbursed for the following: (with copy of receipt).

-- 1. Communication expenses relative to City business. - 2.
-Extra expenses with prior approval of Mayor, Chief of Operations or Chief of Police if Police Department. - 3.
-Registration fees for meetings or conferences.

-- 4. Charges for storage and handling of equipment. - 5.
-Public transportation such as buses or taxis when occurred as part of approved travel. - 6.
-Tips for baggage, not to exceed \$1.00 per bag. - 7.
-Parking fees, ferry fares and bridge tolls.
+- Meals will be reimbursed according to rates established by The Louisiana Travel Policy section 1506(a) as amended.
+Receipts are not required for routine meals within these allowances.
+If meals exceed these allowances, receipts are required.
+Meal reimbursements will only be made for day travel 50 miles or more from the City of Walker according to the following qualifications: - 1.
+Breakfast will be reimbursed each day when travel begins at/or before 6:00 a.m. on the first day of travel or extends beyond 9:00 a.m. on the last day of travel and for all intervening days. - 2.
+Lunch will be reimbursed each day when travel begins at/or before 10:00 a.m. on the first day of travel or extends beyond 2:00 p.m. on the last day of travel and for any intervening days. - 3.
+Dinner will be reimbursed each day when travel begins at/or before 4:00 p.m. on the first day of travel or extends beyond 8:00 p.m. on the last day of travel, and for any intervening days. - Expenses incidental to travel shall be reimbursed with receipts for the following: - 1.
+Communication expenses relative to City business - 2.
+Charges for storage and handling of equipment - 3.
+Public transportation such as buses or taxis when incurred as part of approved travel - 4.
+Tips for baggage (not to exceed \$1.00 per bag) - 5.
+Parking fees, ferries, and tolls - Additional expenses with prior approval of the Mayor, Chief of Operations, or Chief of Police